zoeskan/MCB185/README.md

 _solve_ a problem but to _learn_ how to solve a problem.
 In many programming courses, the instructors have automated grading.
 I would never do that, because that would mean that the focus was on getting the correct answer.
-In this course, the focus is on form as functio.
-It's better to have beautiful code that is broken than ugly code that solves the problem correctly because the beautiful code is easier to fix and maintain in the long run.
+In this course, the focus is on form as function.
+It's better to have beautiful code that is broken than ugly code that solves the problem correctly.
+The beautiful code is easier to fix and maintain in the long run.

 ## Collaboration vs Plagiarism ##